getodk/docs/docs/central-entities.rst

 There are two ways to create an Entity List: by Form definition, or by creating it directly in Central.

-If you have Forms already authored which reference your planned Entity Lists, just upload and publish those Forms and Central will offer to create everything automatically.
-If you are still planning your project, or if you have a bulk data file you want to upload into your new Entity List, it is often easier to just add them directly in Central.
+If you have Forms already authored which reference your planned Entity Lists, you can upload and publish those Forms and Central will create the lists automatically.
+If you are still planning your project, or if you have a bulk data file you want to upload into your new Entity List, it is often easier to add them directly in Central.

 .. _central-entities-creating-direct:

 Creating an Entity List in the Central Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create an Entity List directly in the Central web interface, first navigate to the Project which should contain this Entity List.
-Open the :guilabel:`Entities` tab.
+Open the :guilabel:`Entity Lists` tab.
 At the top of this page, you will see a :guilabel:`New` button you can click to create a new Entity List.
 You will only be asked for its name.
 Because Entity List names are used as identifiers throughout ODK, there are some restrictions on what you can choose as the name.
 If Central keeps rejecting your name, it is best to stick with basic letters and numbers.

-Once your Entity List is created, you can optionally also define the properties it should have.
-You can do this on the Entity List Properties page by clicking on the :guilabel:`New` button in the Entity Properties section.
+Once your Entity List is created, you can define the properties it should have so that you can :ref:`upload Entities from CSV <central-entities-upload>` to populate your new list.
+To add a new property, click on the :guilabel:`New` button on the :guilabel:`Properties` tab.

 .. _central_entities_creating-definition: